Choorian (1998 film): Plot

-Bakhtu (Moammar Rana) is a young man living in the city.
+Bakhtu is a young man living in the city.
 He is repeatedly involved in fights to defend the honour of women to the point that his mother, Rashida fears for his life.
 She is afraid that he will become like his father, who became a murderer, or be killed.
 She begs her brother to help her since Bakhtu does not listen to her.
 He takes Bakhtu to his village.
-Bakhtu is instantly enamoured with his cousin and childhood friend, Billo (Saima Noor).
+Bakhtu is instantly enamoured with his cousin and childhood friend, Billo.
 She is ill-treated by her stepmother and stepsisters and does all the work.
 She is uneducated while her stepsisters have passed Grade 10.
 Bakhtu's aunt, Bahar Begum, is interested in him for Sammiya, her own daughter, who has expressed her interest in him.
 Billo prevents Bakhtu from fighting with Makha Natt when he finds out that he has a habit of ogling her.

 Sammiya tries to win him over, but Bakhtu is uninterested and confesses his love to Billo.
 They try to keep their growing relationship a secret, but Sammiya notices and feels threatened.
 She tells Bakhtu she loves him and tries to entice him by dancing for him in the rain.
 He is upset by her behaviour and when she keeps touching him he finally slaps her.
 Sammiya points out Billo holding hands with Bakhtu to Bahar, when they go to a carnival and disappear.
 When the couple returns, they are confronted by the family.
 Billo is accused of having a loose character.
 Bakhtu loses his temper and calls his aunt a 'churail' (witch) and declares that her daughter (Sammiya) is the same as her.
 His uncle beats him and kicks him out of the house.
 Bakhtu declares that no one will ever be able to separate him and Billo and leaves.
 Billo sneaks away and brings Bakhtu food.
 He brings her home, but the couple is caught by Sammiya.
 Bakhtu's uncle orders Bakhtu to leave the village if he cares at all for his honour.
 He refuses, saying he would rather die.